-- Q. 20.
-Do you favor or oppose allowing condominiums to be built on some of the unused land north of Big Walnut Road?
+Do you favor or oppose allowing condominiums to be built on some of the unused orth of Big Walnut Road?

-- 43.5% Favor
+43.5% Favor

-- 52.6 Oppose
+52.6 Oppose

-- 3.9 Unsure/no answer
+3.9 Unsure/no answer

-- Q. 21.
-Do you favor or oppose expanding the trail system for running, walking and biking that connects some of the parks and neighborhoods in the township?
+Do you favor or oppose expanding the trail system for running, walking and biking mnects some of the parks and neighborhoods in the township?

-- 89.6% Favor
+Favor

-- 7.8 Oppose
+7.8 Oppose

-- 2.6 Unsure/no answer
+2.6 Unsure/no answer

-- Q. 22.
-Do you favor or oppose allowing future homes to be built close together, with less space between them, in order to provide larger common open spaces within or between neighborhoods?
+space Do you favor or oppose allowing future homes to be built close together, with less between them, in order to provide larger common open spaces within or between borhoods?

-- 31.4% Favor
+31.4% Favor

-- 64.3 Oppose
+64.3 Oppose

-- 4.2 Unsure/no answer
+4.2 Unsure/no answer

-- Q. 23.
-Do you favor or oppose allowing more age-restricted condominiums to be built in the township for residents over 55 years of age?

-- 52.8% Favor

-- 39.6 Oppose
+Pavor Oppose Unsure/no answer

+Finall y, I have a few short questions for statistical purposes

+Q. 24. you ar I would like to read you a list of age groups.
+Please stop me when I get to the one e in.

+35.8% 18 to 44

+42 45 to 64

+21.9 65 and older

-- 7.6 Unsure/no answer
+.3 Unsure/no answer

+Q. 25.
+Which of the following do you consider to be your ethnicity or main race?
+Is it

+88.7% White

+4 African-American

++

+1.1 Hispanic/Latino